nasa/openmct/docs/src/design/proposals/APIRedesign.md

 * Feedback from new developers is that Angular was a hindrance to training, not a benefit. ("One more thing to learn.")
-Significant documentation remains necessary for Open MCT Web.
+Significant documentation remains necessary for Open MCT.
 * Expected enhancements to maintainability will be effectively invalidated by an expected Angular end-of-life.
 * Data binding and automatic view updates do save development effort,